Policy last updated

 The following attendance criteria apply to both SRP funded and non-SRP funded students.
 Attendance rolls must be examined to ensure that only students who meet both of the following criteria (A and B below) are included in census counts.

-If students do not meet the attendance criteria they must be excluded from the census count, but should remain enrolled in the school.
+If students do not meet the attendance criteria they must be excluded from the census count, but must remain enrolled in the school.

 Students can be excluded from the census by changing the CASES21 enrolment status to ‘inactive’ or by manually excluding.
 For instructions, see: CASES21 Census Process Guide.